 Is There Any Type of Flour to Avoid?

 We are unaware of any grain that you cannot use in sourdough starters.
 However, we would advise against using bleached flour, as it could impact your starter’s activity in a negative way.
 This, in theory, makes sense, as bleaching flour alters the living organisms present.
 But in all honesty, the biggest issues with bleached flour has to do with trying to start a starter.
 One wants unbleached flour for starting a starter because the more yeast and bacteria living in the flour from the beginning the better.

 In our experience, not just in theory, we’ve used it to feed our starter and noticed sluggish activity from time to time.
 It wasn’t enough to ruin anything, but enough to throw off our bulk and proof timing.
 Which after getting into a rhythm, having times thrown off can be a nuisance.
 So we stopped using it for feedings, but we use it to bake with if we are in a pinch.
-In fact, flour is hard to find these days, and we’re in the process of using up a large bag of bleached bread we were thankful to get our hands on.
+In fact, flour is hard to find these days (written during the pandemic of 2020), and we’re in the process of using up a large bag of bleached bread we were thankful to get our hands on.

 As you can see, the bakes with bleached flour are turning out just fine! 🙂